 In the case of a freely flying wing, the weight is the only other force acting.
 Thus the "support" is at the center of gravity, and if we neglect drag, there is not net moment on the wing if the center of pressure coincides with the center of gravity.
-If drag is accounted for, the statement still holds, but as illustrated by Figure 1, the gravity force is decomposed into two components, we compensated by the lifting part of the aerodynamic force, and the other acting as a thrust force compensating the drag.
+If drag is accounted for, the statement still holds, but as illustrated by Figure 1, the gravity force is decomposed into two components, one of which is compensated by the lifting part of the aerodynamic force, and the other acts as a thrust force compensating the drag.

 The practical difficulty with that interpretation of the condition of zero moment is that the position of the center of pressure usually depends quite strongly on the orientation of the wing, i.e. on the angle of attack.
 Moreover, the motion of the center of pressure with angle of attack causes a destabilizing pitching moment for the usual case of a cambered wing having fixed center of gravity.
+That is, the state of equilibrium existing when the centers of pressure and gravity coincide in unstable for angles of attack less than the values for stall.
 Figure 2 shows graphs of the center of pressure measured as functions of angle of attack for two airfoils: the Wright 1903 airfoil, the NACA 4412 an airfoil popular for light aircraft (NACA TR 460); and a flat plate.
 (Engineering Sciences Data, 1970).
+For both airfoils the center of pressure reacts its most forward location, at an angle of attack in the vicinity of the value for maximum lift.
+Details of flow separation dominate the central behavior, which is more complicated for the Wrights' highly cambered thin airfoil.
+In particular, it is unclear why the measured center of pressure in a flat plate doesn't show reversal of its motion.